spring-projects/spring-framework/build-spring-framework/resources/readme.txt

 4. GETTING STARTED

-A Getting Started guide is to be provided in time for Spring 3.0 GA.
-For the time being, please consult the blog examples at http://blog.springsource.com as well as the sections of interest in the reference documentation.
+Please consult the blog examples at http://blog.springsource.com as well as the sections of interest in the reference documentation.
+Sample applications and related material will be provided as separate downloads.